 To see user accounts, go to Accounts > Users.

 TrueNAS hides all built-in users by default.
-To see all built-in users, click check_box_outline_blank and SHOW.
+To see all built-in users, click settings and SHOW.

 To create a new user, go to Accounts > Users and click ADD.